14rynx/timer-bot/README.md

     Now view the application and copy the values to your .env file as `CCP_REDIRECT_URI`, `CCP_CLIENT_ID` and `CCP_SECRET_KEY`.

 5. Start the container.
-    The Docker Compose setup now includes PostgreSQL by default.
-Both configurations have been updated to support the new database options.

     + If you run traefik as a reverse-proxy externally:
       ```shell